tsedan/anxlang/README.md

 The purpose of Anx is to simplify the most common use cases for C, while also including a select few of the quality-of-life features that modern languages provide.

-We're starting simple, and expanding only once a first working version is created.
+Please note that Anx is still in its early stages of development, and there are several key language features that are still being prototyped.
+For a peek at language features in development, see the `test` directory.

-Here are a list of all of the datatypes available in Anx:
+Here is a list of all of the datatypes available in Anx:
 ```
 i8, i16, i32, i64, i128
 u8, u16, u32, u64, u128